 Indicator State Summary Requirement Off No power No power is supplied to the device.
-Solid Green Device Operational Device is operating correctly.
+Green Device Operational Device is operating correctly.
 Flashing Green Standby Device has not been configured.
-Flashing Red Major Recoverable Fault The device has detected a Major Recoverable Fault (Alarm) The alarm must be enabled for the LED to flash red.
-Solid Red Major Unrecoverable Fault The device has detected a Major Unrecoverable fault (Error).
-Flashing Green / Red Self-test The device is performing its power-up testing.
+Flashing Red Major Recoverable Fault The device has detected a Major Recoverable Fault (Alarm) Red Major Unrecoverable Fault ^e The device has detected a Major Unrecoverable fault (Error) Flashing Green / Red Self-test The device is performing its power-up testing.